ZenonSeth/respec/doc/api.md

   -- Required.
 The texture to display inside the button

   label = "Some label",
-  -- Text to show over the image, centered in the button
+  -- Optional.
+Text to show over the image, centered in the button

   exit = true, -- Optional
   -- If set to true, button will close the form upon click.
 Default is false.
   -- the onClick listener will be called even when this is set to true

-  onClick = function(state, fields) return true end, -- a function to be called when the button is clicked -- `state` is the form's state, can be modified here.
+  onClick = function(state, fields) return true end, -- Optional.
+A function to be called when the button is clicked -- `state` is the form's state, can be modified here.
   -- `fields` is the map of value of the fields in the form